abhishekmeena01/Course_Registeration_System/README.md

-Course Registration System for students using SQL
+Course Registration System for students using PostgreSQL